 - There is no specific treatment.
 Management of severe infections is the same as for any cause of acute respiratory distress syndrome.

-- Any patient with severe symptoms will require admission to hospital and management within an ICU (this will include virtually all cases of MERS-CoV).
+- Any patient with severe symptoms will require admission to hospital and management within an ICU.

 There is currently no vaccination available for protection.
 Anyone travelling to the Middle East or any other country considered to be a risk for becoming infected with MERS-CoV should check the National Travel Health Network and Centre (NaTHNaC) website.